Archie Comics

 Archie Comic Publications, Inc. (often referred to simply as Archie Comics) is an American comic book publisher headquartered in the village of Pelham, New York.
 The company's many titles feature the fictional teenagers Archie Andrews, Jughead Jones, Betty Cooper, Veronica Lodge, Reggie Mantle, Sabrina Spellman, Josie and the Pussycats and Katy Keene.
 The company is also known for its long-running Sonic the Hedgehog comic series, which it published from 1992 until 2016.

 The company began in 1939 as M.L.J.
 Magazines, Inc., which primarily published superhero comics.
 The initial Archie characters were created in 1941 by publisher John L. Goldwater and artist Bob Montana, in collaboration with writer Vic Bloom.
 They first appeared in Pep Comics #22 (cover-dated Dec.
 1941).
-With the creation of Archie, publisher John Goldwater hoped to appeal to fans of the Andy Hardy films starring Mickey Rooney.
+With the creation of Archie, Goldwater hoped to appeal to fans of the Andy Hardy films starring Mickey Rooney.

 Archie Comics was also the title of the company's longest-running publication, the first issue appearing with a cover date of Winter 1942.
 Starting with issue #70, the title was shortened to simply Archie.
 The flagship series was relaunched from issue #1 in July 2015 with a new look and design suited for a new generation of readers, although after #32 it reverted to its historic numbering with #699.
 Archie Comics characters and concepts have also appeared in numerous films, television programs, cartoons, and video games.